MicrosoftDocs/win32/desktop-src/TermServ/terminal-services-shortcut-keys.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '03a94323-2616-4f35-a5c0-3c238acb7693'
+ms.assetid: 03a94323-2616-4f35-a5c0-3c238acb7693
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'remote-desktop-services'
+ms.technology: remote-desktop-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Remote Desktop Services Remote Desktop Services , shortcut keys", "Remote Desktop Services Remote Desktop Services , keyboard shortcuts"]
+- Remote Desktop Services Remote Desktop Services , shortcut keys
+- Remote Desktop Services Remote Desktop Services , keyboard shortcuts ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Remote Desktop Services Shortcut Keys

 The following is a list of the Remote Desktop Services shortcut keys.

 **Missing keys:  **

 Many compact keyboards do not contain some of these keys.
 For example, many laptops do not have a dedicated BREAK key.
 However, they usually have keyboard shortcuts that replace dedicated keys.
 These key replacements are specified by the manufacturer of the keyboard, so you may need to look up key replacements in the documentation provided by your keyboard or laptop manufacturer.